hyperledger/fabric/docs/source/msp.rst

 Membership Service Providers (MSP)
 ==================================

-The document serves to provide details on the setup and best practices for MSPs.

-Membership Service Provider (MSP) is a Hyperledger Fabric component that offers an abstraction of membership operations.

-In particular, an MSP abstracts away all cryptographic mechanisms and protocols behind issuing certificates, validating certificates, and user authentication.
-An MSP may define its own notion of identity, and the rules by which those identities are governed (identity validation) and authenticated (signature generation and verification).

-A Hyperledger Fabric blockchain network can be governed by one or more MSPs.
-This provides modularity of membership operations, and interoperability across different membership standards and architectures.
+For a conceptual overview of the Membership Service Provider (MSP), check out :doc:`membership/membership`.

-In the rest of this document we elaborate on the setup of the MSP implementation supported by Hyperledger Fabric, and discuss best practices concerning its use.
+This topic elaborates on the setup of the MSP implementation supported by Hyperledger Fabric and discusses best practices concerning its use.

-MSP Configuration
+MSP configuration
 -----------------

 To setup an instance of the MSP, its configuration needs to be specified